saltstack/salt-windows-msi/README.md

 ##<a id="msbuild"></a>MSBuild##

-Both sets of projects can be build from the command line using the included msbuild project.
+You can be build the msi from the command line using the included msbuild project.

 General command line: